-Most important participations and collaborations: International Prize for Performance, curated by Marina Abramovic, Centrale di Fies, Trento (2005); Fondazione Bevilacqua la Masa, Venice; Onassis Cultural Centre, Athens (2016); Premio Furla per l'Arte (2007); DER GREIF, Germany (2014); Project Space Berlin (2015); Contingent Movements Archive (Maldives Pavillion at Venice Art Biennale 2013); Care of, Milano; UNESCO and COAL Prix, Paris; Museo della Permanente, Milan; Centre International des Recolles, Paris (2015); Bienal de Valencia; Centro Pecci, Prato; Galleria Riccardo Crespi, Milan (2008); International Sarajevo Winter Festival 2013; Frieze Art, London (2015); La Guarimba Film Festival, (2013); Fotofilmic, Canada (2015); Centrale di Fies, Trento.
+Most important participations and collaborations: International Prize for Performance, curated by Marina Abramovic and Centrale di Fies, Trento (2005); Fondazione Bevilacqua la Masa, Venice; Onassis Cultural Centre, Athens (2016); Premio Furla per l'Arte (2007); DER GREIF, Germany (2014); Project Space Berlin (2015); Contingent Movements Archive (Maldives Pavillion at Venice Art Biennale 2013); Care of, Milano; UNESCO and COAL Prix, Paris; Museo della Permanente, Milan; Centre International des Recolles, Paris (2006); Bienal de Valencia; Centro Pecci, Prato; Galleria Riccardo Crespi, Milan (2008); International Sarajevo Winter Festival 2013; Frieze Art, London (2015); La Guarimba Film Festival, (2013); Fotofilmic, Canada (2015); Centrale di Fies, Trento.